sontek/sontek_net/sontek-frontend/posts/2023/eks_cluster_games_ctf.md

 log-rotate   Opaque   1      37h
 ```

-Since there is only one, lets view it!
+Since there is only one, let us view it!

 ```bash
 ❯ kubectl get secret -o json